NightMareStories/Cart_of_Watches/README.md

 ### Let's get acquainted with the architecture of the project.

 &nbsp;
-### In the "development" version of the project, all application files are in the "#src" folder.
+### In the "development" version of the project, all application files are in the "src" folder.

 &nbsp;
 ### The catalog of goods will be displayed in the file "index.html", and the basket of goods will be displayed in the file "cart.html".